 In addition to features like remote monitoring, agent-based monitoring or web monitoring, Pandora FMS offers other advanced resources to improve monitoring.
-With these resources, you're able to predict the value of a module based on historical data or create new modules, conducting arithmetic operations by utilizing existing ones.
+With these resources, you are able to predict the value of a module based on historical data or create new modules, carrying out arithmetic operations by using existing ones.

 1.2 Types of predictive monitoring